abidlabs/contrastive/README.rst

 contrastive
 ===================
-A python3 library for performing unsupervised machine learning on datasets with learning (e.g. PCA) in contrastive settings, where one is interested in patterns (e.g. clusters or clines) that exist one dataset, but not the other.
+A python library for performing unsupervised machine learning on datasets with learning (e.g. PCA) in contrastive settings, where one is interested in patterns (e.g. clusters or clines) that exist one dataset, but not the other.

 Applications include dicovering subgroups in biological and medical data.
+Here are basic installation and usage instructions, written for Python 3 (in which the library has been developed and tested, although it should work in Python 2 as well).

 Installation
 --------------------